 Skip the Boolean and jump straight to the results.
 Workable is the fastest, most effective way to find email addresses, resumes, social and professional profiles.

 Boolean search basics

 Based on George Boole’s mathematical theory in which all variables are either ‘true’ or ‘false’, Boolean search on Google is one of the best sourcing tools for recruiters.
 The definition of Boolean search is that it’s a type of search that allows users to combine keywords with operators such as AND, NOT and OR to produce more relevant results.

 Here are the basic operators for Boolean search strings for recruiters:

-When you want to include two (or more) criteria in your Google search, the operator AND narrows down your search.
+When you want to include two (or more) criteria in your search, the operator AND narrows down your search.
 For example, a Boolean search string for recruiting Android developers should include ‘developer AND android’.
 This will produce results that include both keywords.